How to conduct a brand health check?

 - unhealthy brand – your brand is damaging your business and you need to act swiftly to improve the situation.

-To measure brand health you’ll need an Internet monitoring tool, like Brand24, Buffer’s top social media monitoring tool.
+To measure brand health you’ll need a media monitoring tool, for example, Brand24, Buffer’s top social listening tool.

-When you enter your keywords into a project creation wizard, the tool will start gathering and analysing all the publicly available mentions on the Internet.
+When you enter your keywords into a project creation wizard, the tool will start gathering and analysing all the publicly available mentions on the Internet and social media platforms, for example, Twitter, Instagram, or Facebook.

 If you want to measure your brand’s health, enter the keywords strictly related to your brand, for example: